Borek78/how-to-create-pandita/_includes/audiobook/3-nd-condition-how-to-make-an-audiobook.md

 <div class="citace">
 <b>Section 1 - definitions</b><br><br>
-<b>Adapted Material</b> means material subject to Copyright and Similar Rights that is derived from or based upon the Licensed Material and in which the Licensed Material is <span class="highlighted-text-blue">translated,</span> altered, arranged, transformed, or otherwise <span class="highlighted-text-blue">modified in a manner requiring permission under the Copyright and Similar Rights held by the Licensor.</span> For purposes of this Public License, where the Licensed Material is a musical work, performance, or sound recording, Adapted Material is always produced where the Licensed Material is synched in timed relation with a moving image.
+<b>Adapted Material</b> means material subject to Copyright and Similar Rights that is derived from or based upon the Licensed Material and in which the Licensed Material is <span class="highlighted-text-blue">translated,</span> altered, arranged, transformed, or otherwise <span class="highlighted-text-blue">modified in a manner requiring permission under the Copyright and Similar Rights held by the Licensor.</span> For purposes of this Public License, where the Licensed Material is a musical work, performance, or sound recording, Adapted Material is always produced where the Licensed Material is synched in timed-relation with a moving image.
 </div>